 In this part of Iowa, a state central to all things political, the Syrian refugee crisis could be a factor in the upcoming presidential primary caucus.

 From his office, Mayor Ron Corbett likens his city to another that has government buildings similarly situated on an island in the middle of a river.
 “There’s only two places that are like this,” he proclaims.
 “Cedar Rapids and Paris.”

 News of the terrorist attacks in Paris saddened Corbett deeply; his former wife is from France and his five children are French nationals.
 As the mayor of Cedar Rapids, he urges caution when it comes to Syrian refugees settling here.
-He can’t get the image of the bodies in the blood-smeared Bataclan concert hall
+He can’t get the image of the bodies in the blood-smeared Bataclan concert hall out of his mind.

 He also thinks of meeting Andy Berke of Chattanooga, Tennessee, at a mayors conference earlier in the year.
 A few months later, in June, Berke was dealing with shootings at military centers in his city that killed four Marines.

 “It’s not a migrant issue,” Corbett says.
 “It’s a security issue.”

 Corbett came to this part of Iowa for college and never left.
 He wanted to stay and make a difference when the state was reeling from the farm crisis in the 1980s.
 He served in the state Legislature until he felt a need to help this area after the 2008 flood.
 People here call it “Iowa’s Katrina.”

 He’s acutely aware of the longstanding Arab community in his city.
 Syrian- and Lebanese-Americans are doctors, teachers, entrepreneurs and lawyers, some of them well known.